 Access to advanced technologies.
 Keeping up with evolving technologies is necessary for companies to stay afloat.
 However, not every business may have enough expertise and resources to implement cutting-edge solutions.
 In this regard, IT outsourcing can competently enable innovation for companies, as specialized vendors have knowledge and experience in breakthrough technologies.

 When done correctly, outsourcing can be a relatively trouble-free process.
-However, a poor choice of a vendor, a lack of effective communication and experience, failing to see a bigger picture, unreasonable requirements from both sides, or security breaches can notably jeopardize the result.
+However, a poor choice of a vendor, a lack of effective communication and experience, failure to see the bigger picture, unreasonable requirements from both sides, or security breaches can notably jeopardize the result.

 Depending on vendors and their countries of origin, language and culture barriers can occur and set back the development process, disrupting the communication flow and causing problems with remote work management.